Sup2point0/integrity/roadmap.md

 I’m finding a fix!

-- Desmos blocks in pages are not rendered
+- Desmos blocks in article pages are not rendered
-- (Topic -> displayed text) map
 - Navigating backwards in dynamic scripture can clear Desmos window.
 This is unideal, since it should instead revert to the newest window up until that step.
 - Dynamic scriptures with many steps can overflow scroll